President | Social Media | Newsletter

 Charlotte Gruber has loved to read her whole life.
 Growing up, she hoped to live the exciting life of a protagonist–instead, she found herself working as an exercise jockey, women’s apparel buyer, Registered Nurse, and auctioneer.
 She brings this checkered past to her crime fiction novels.
 She’s a member of both Mystery Writers of America and Sisters in Crime, where she serves as newsletter editor.
 A third generation Texan, Charlotte lives in Dallas with her husband, daughter, and two very crazy dogs.

-Barbara Spencer careers in newspaper and in advertising, and then creating and presenting corporate training manuals, materials and other business communications for a Fortune 500 company before deciding to pursue her true love of writing fiction, especially mysteries.
+Barbara Spencer enjoyed careers in newspaper and in advertising, and then creating and presenting corporate training manuals, materials and other business communications for a Fortune 500 company before deciding to pursue her true love of writing fiction, especially mysteries.
 While her completed novel, “Family Business”, is in its last edit before traveling the circuit looking for a publisher to love it enough to house it, she spends time on a follow-up novel and short stories.
-A Frisco resident, she has three outstanding grown daughters, three perfectly wonderful grandchildren and one adorable fur baby.
+A Frisco resident, she has three outstanding adult daughters, three perfectly wonderful grandchildren and one adorable fur baby.

 Immediate Past President | Webmaster